weicaivi/cpp_notes/lecture5.md

 // Only for pointer types
 template<typename T, std::enable_if_t<std::is_pointer_v<T>, int> = 0>
 auto dereference_safely(T ptr) -> decltype(*ptr) {
+    // decltype(*ptr) means “deduce the type of the expression *ptr”
+    // If T = int*, then *ptr is an int&, so the return type is int&
+    // If T = const double*, then *ptr is const double&
-    return ptr ? *ptr : decltype(*ptr){};
+    // The return type is exactly “whatever dereferencing the pointer yields.” return ptr ? *ptr : decltype(*ptr){};
-}
+    //  decltype(*ptr){} value-initializes an object of the dereferenced type }
 ```